 That was the most horrible code I have ever written.
 So how do you get better?

-Modularize Your Project
+Modularize Your Project#modularize-your-project

 Once you’re comfortable with the basics of the language and you want to optimize the horrible code, you need to learn about how to make it modular.
 The best way to do this is to breakdown the project into smaller problems and code for each individual thing.

 In the first version of my platform there were only two pages, film listing and single film show page.
 This was very limited but the code was pretty big.
 Never a good combination.

 Later I moved the platform to a framework.
 This let me move around my modules logically, like one for User, one for Films, and so on.

 I used CodeIgniter.
 I developed a proper database and made up the entire system with smaller and smaller modules.